Carolyn Poplett died on May 18, 2022. This is the eulogy I gave for her at First United Church in Oak Park on July 23rd, 2022.

 Returning from a road-trip that kept me away for two weeks, I knew to expect that my mother, Carolyn, who is fast approaching her 92nd birthday, would impress me with how dementia had robbed another tiny piece of her mind.
 It’s hard to go away without some dread of the return, knowing how she depends on the society of her two sons.

-“You know that man we were watching?”
+“You know that man on the show we were watching?”

 “I sure do, mom.”